Hansenlab1/XL-Chord/README.md

 ## 📚 Citation

-Please cite the tool and associated manuscript when published.
+Please cite the tool and associated manuscript when published (coming soon!).

-If you are using Circos, please cite us: [Krzywinski, M. et al. Circos: an Information Aesthetic for Comparative Genomics.
+If you are using Circos, please cite them: [Krzywinski, M. et al. Circos: an Information Aesthetic for Comparative Genomics.
 Genome Res (2009) 19:1639-1645](https://genome.cshlp.org/content/early/2009/06/15/gr.092759.109.abstract)

 ---